After-the-End-of-All-Things/game/README.md

 ### Notes

-- Setup scripts must be non-mandatory (at this time)
+- Setup scripts must be non-mandatory (at this time).
 - When setting properties on a sub-object for a schema, it _will not flush_ unless you also set the object.
-One way to do this is: `this.prop = { ...this.prop, newProp: newPropValue }`
+One way to do this is: `this.prop = { ...this.prop, newProp: newPropValue }`.
+- When setting properties on a sub-object for a schema, it must not be more than one property deep where possible.
+This causes unknown, annoying complications with the ORM.
+It is fiesty.